-$^{^{25}}$ These teachers are included as well in CFR-II's preferred quasi-experimental specifications, with a sample excluding them used only for a specification check.
+&lt;sup>22These teachers are included as well in CFR-II's preferred quasi-experimental specifications, with a sample excluding them used only for a specification check.

-$^{^{26}}$ Teachers observed in both t-1 and t but no other years also have missing leave-two-out predictions.
-Across all their specifications, CFR-I always include these teachers, with predictions set equal to the grand mean.
-The issue here concerns only those teachers observed in one year but not the other.
-CFR do not explain the differential treatment.
+$^{23}$ Teachers observed in both t-1 and t also have missing leave-two-out predictions.
+CFR-I include these teachers in all their specifications, assigning them predictions equal to the grand mean; the issue here concerns only those teachers observed in one year but not the other.
+They do not explain the differential treatment.

-27Other specifications, not reported here, indicate that the significant coefficients in Panel B are - in contrast to the Panel A results - not entirely robust.
+&lt;sup>24Other specifications, not reported here, indicate that the significant coefficients in Panel B are - in contrast to the Panel A results - not entirely robust.